na-na-hi/renget/archive/sfbf5.md

 \>"Ah, this, uh, this your first time in a canteen?
 We serve food here, you buy it with zenny, ZEN-NY, you understand?"
 \>he points to another customer making a purchase
 \>she thinks for a moment, then bobs her head eagerly before promptly extending her massive tongue and spitting out a shiny-looking but ultimately worthless rock on the counter
-\>"Oh boy...good thing there's hunters who specialize in your type these days..."
+\>"Oh boy...good thing there's hunters who specialize in your type these days..."%%

 ---
 ###*Rathalos*